How to Confirm a Job Interview

 Plan on Extra Time

-Finally, give yourself extra time to get there - even if you know precisely where you're going.
+Finally, give yourself extra time to get there—even if you know precisely where you're going.
 Rushing can leave you looking sweaty and feeling flustered.
 Sometimes the entrances to large office buildings or company campuses can be perplexing and overwhelming.
+Bring ID in the event the building has a security desk that requires it.
+Add the number of the hiring manager to your phone contacts in case your name is not on the security list.

 When You Need to Cancel or Reschedule